TachyonCMS/tachyoncms/git-daom/README.md

 # Git DAO Manager - GitDAOM

-Git DAOM is a git-based DAO Management app using Bitcoin Cash (BCH) to create smart contracts.
+Git DAOM is a git-based DAO Management app using Bitcoin Cash (BCH) with cashscript to create smart contracts.

 It is geared towards supporting software development but could be used outside of that.

 * ALL DAO info will be stored in a git repo. (tachyoncms/DAOM)